OctopusDeploy/docs/docs/installation/installing-tentacles/automating-tentacle-installation.md

 ```

-You can also register a Tentacle with the Octopus Server after it has been installed by using Octopus.Client (i.e. register-with could be omitted above and the following could be used after the instance has started.
-See below for how to obtain the tentacle's thumbprint):
+You can also register a Tentacle with the Octopus Server after it has been installed by using Octopus.Client (i.e. register-with could be omitted above and the following could be used after the instance has started. Â See below for how to obtain the tentacle's thumbprint):

 **Using Octopus.Client to register a Tentacle in an Octopus Server**